 Certificates That Appear on the Transcript

-A nondegree certificate program is a program of study requiring at least four graduate courses, or 12 semester hours of graduate credit, but no more than 30 semester hours of graduate credit.
-In the College of Professional Studies (CPS), the number of credits for a certificate varies from 16 quarter hours to 30 quarter hours.
+A graduate certificate program is a program of study requiring at least three graduate courses and not fewer than 12 semester hours or 16 quarter hours of graduate credit.
 Successful completion of such a certificate program will be recorded on the student’s transcript.
-Appropriate graduate credits taken as part of a nondegree certificate program may be counted toward a regular graduate degree at the discretion of the committee in charge of the graduate program.
+Appropriate graduate credits taken as part of a graduate certificate program may be counted toward a graduate degree, at the discretion of the graduate degree program.

 All students admitted to a certificate program must satisfy the general requirements for admission as a graduate student and the requirements for the specific certificate program.